xizhicher/Code4VR-Prediction-Communication-and-Computing/README.md

 Published on ACM MMsys, 2017.
 If you find the dataset useful for your research, please cite their paper.

-You can find the tile requests of the dataset in the folder "tile".
-Download the folder and store it locally, log the absolute  path and transform the absolute  path into  `dataset_path`.
+You can find the tile requests of the dataset in this repository named "tile".
+Download the file, unzip, and store it locally.
+Log the absolute path and transform the absolute  path into  `dataset_path`.

 For example, if you store it in D:\tile,  then the `dataset_path` is D:/tile/.